karavanlarp/karavanlarp.github.io/eng/useful/mainrules.md

 ### Alcohol and other substances

 The event is completely alcohol free for all attendees for the duration of the whole event, including the time before and after the game itself.
-The gamemasters reserve the right to remove any player who has consumed alcohol from the game if necessary.
+The gamemasters reserve the right to remove from the game any player who has consumed alcohol, if necessary.

-Smoking is allowed in a separately marked area, and we ask you not to smoke anywhere else.
+Smoking is allowed only in the designated area, and we ask you not to smoke anywhere else.

 ### Conflicts